en-US

 • Speed Test uses HTTP CONNECT requests to upgrade the HTTP connection to WebSocket, and some HTTP proxy servers reject HTTP CONNECT ports to non-SSL ports by default.

-• If the HTTP proxy server is configured on the host OS or SEI agent AND the Speed test server is not SSL enabled, Confirm that your HTTP Proxy server allows HTTP CONNECT requests to non-SSL ports.
+• If the HTTP proxy server is configured on the host OS or SEI agent AND the Speed test server is not SSL enabled, confirm that your HTTP Proxy server allows HTTP CONNECT requests to non-SSL ports.

 Example of on-demand Speed Tests